Anakinra Solution for injection

 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

 It is important that you put your used needles and syringes in a special sharps container.
 Do not put them in a trash can.
-If you do not have a sharps container, call your pharmacist or health care provider to get one.
+If you do not have a sharps container, call your pharmacist or care team to get one.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While it may be prescribed for children for selected conditions, precautions do apply.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

-Keep out of reach of children.
+Keep out of the reach of children and pets.

 They need to know if you have any of these conditions:

-Do not take this medicine with any of the following:
+Do not take this medication with any of the following:

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-You will be tested for tuberculosis (TB) before you start this medicine.
-If your doctor prescribed any medicine for TB, you should start taking the TB medicine before starting this medicine.
-Make sure to finish the full course of TB medicine.
+You will be tested for tuberculosis (TB) before you start this medication.
+If your care team prescribed any medication for TB, you should start taking it before starting this medication.
+Make sure to finish the full course of TB medication.

-This medicine may increase your risk of getting an infection.
-Call your doctor or health care professional for advice if you get a fever, chills, or sore throat, or other symptoms of a cold or flu.
+This medication may increase your risk of getting an infection.
+Call your care team for advice if you get a fever, chills, sore throat, or other symptoms of a cold or flu.
 Do not treat yourself.
 Try to avoid being around people who are sick.

 Cookies are used by this site.
-To decline or learn more, visit our cookies page.
+To decline or learn more, visit our cookie notice.